Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 M&Ms World

-We wouldn’t necessarily say that the 4-story M&Ms Las Vegas store is a must-see in Vegas for first timers, but it is a fun place to visit and pick up personalized souvenirs (plus, it’s free!).
+We wouldn’t necessarily say that the 4-story M&Ms Las Vegas store is a must-see in Vegas for first timers, but it is a fun place to visit and pick up personalized souvenirs (plus, it’s free to step inside!).

 Mandalay Bay Shark Aquarium